schklom/Mirror-workflows/README.md

 ## 🧪 Test it!

+You can easily [**self host**](https://codeberg.org/pluja/web-whisper/wiki/Self-Hosting) your own instance with docker (locally or in a server).

-A testing instance is available at: https://whisper.r3d.red
+Also, I have made testing instance available at: https://whisper.r3d.red

-This instance is limited:
+Note that this instance is limited:
 - Maximum of 10 seconds audio recordings
 - File uploads are disabled.